roth-andreas/pprgnn/README.md

 # Personalized Page Rank Graph Neural Network

 This is the official implementation of the Personalized Page Rank Graph Neural Network (PPRGNN) with pytorch geometric.
+The preprint of is available at https://arxiv.org/abs/2207.00684 .
+The paper is accepted for publication at ECML 2022.

 To execute the experiments run the corresponding main_<NAME>.py file.

 ### Required Libraries: